 Have you ever wondered what it would be like to just click with someone?

-No more trying to put your finger on it, it boils down to traditional psychology.
+No more trying to put your finger on it, it all boils down to traditional psychology.

-So when you meet someone for the first time, let’s imagine it’s the person that is interviewing you for that dream job, the person your pitching a fantastic idea to, the bank manager or you’re on a date.
+First things first, when you meet someone for the first time, let’s imagine it’s the person that is interviewing you for that dream job, the person you're pitching a fantastic idea to, the bank manager or you’re on a date.
 It’s easy to forget that the person sitting opposite you isn’t just someone you’re trying to impress.
 But they’re human too.

 Tell me your not...